swainechen/GBS-SBG/README.md

 - More than 1 blast hit (i.e. HSP) required to account for the total coverage of the reference sequence
 - More than 1 contig (i.e. from the input assembly) required to account for the total coverage of the reference sequence
-- The total BLASTN Bit Score for the next best serotype call is >95% of the total BLASTN Bit Score for the best hit When these fall further below certain threshholds, default behavior is to also report the next best hit.
+- The total BLASTN Bit Score for the next best serotype call is >95% of the total BLASTN Bit Score for the best hit

+When these fall further below certain threshholds, default behavior is to also report the next best hit.
 This can be suppressed with the `-best` option (i.e. only print the best call).
-Alternatively, more information (including all the BLASTN data) can be obtained by using the `-debug` option.
+Alternatively, more information (including all the BLASTN data) can be obtained by using the `-debug` option - specifying this also will result in persistence of the temporary directory and all the intermediate files.

 ## Authors
 - Suma Tiruvayipati